Last updated: ET

 Still valid: ET

-Latest updates: Safety and security - update on preventative measures and restrictions
+Latest updates: Safety and security - update about curfew hours

 COVID-19 – Global travel advisory